1 becas Erasmus+ para un servicio voluntariado europeo Rumanía sobre inclusión con todos los gastos pagados de transporte, alojamiento y manutención

 Descripción Servicio Voluntariado Europeo Rumanía

-“Youth Power Space” brings together 6 EVS volunteers from Austria, France, Italy, Portugal, Spain, The Netherlands, for a period of 6 months (01.10.2017-31.03.2018) and throughout the programs to promote inclusion and civic involvement by empowering children and youth, including those with fewer opportunities, to become Ambassadors of the community, supporting diversity, tolerance, initiative, critical thinking, equality, initiative to create a society build on the principles of democracy and respect for human rights.
+“Youth Power Space II ” brings together 4 EVS volunteers from France, Portugal, Spain for a period of 11 months (01.10.2018-31.08.2019) and throughout the programs to promote inclusion and civic engagement by empowering children and youth, including those with fewer opportunities to become Change Agents, supporting diversity, tolerance, initiative, critical thinking, equality, initiative to create a society build on the principles of democracy and respect for human rights.

-– to development competences of 6 volunteers of which at least 2 with fewer opportunities, in 6 months of service by empowering them to implement community programs, promoting inclusion, youth participation, gender balance and non-discrimination
+-to development competences of 4 volunteers of which at least 1with fewer opportunities, in 11 months of service by empowering them to implement community programs, promoting inclusion, youth participation, gender balance and equality

-– to enable participation of 95 children and young people with fewer opportunities in inclusion programs aimed to combating discrimination, segregation, racism, harassment and violence during the 6-month service and building bridges of trust and local action
+-to enable participation of at least 60 children and young people with fewer opportunities in inclusion programs aimed to combating discrimination, segregation, racism, harassment and violence during the 11 months service and building bridges of trust and local action

-– to involve 60 young people in programs in order to develop social skills, civic, intercultural, media literacy and critical thinking during the 6 months of service;
+-to involve 30 young people in programs in order to develop social competences, civic, intercultural, media literacy and critical thinking during the 11 months of service;

 Actividades servicio voluntariado europeo RUmanía

-– inclusive programs for children and young people with fewer opportunities in Baia Mare, Cavnic, foster care homes, Hungarian school, refugees centre from Somcuta Mare
+– inclusive programs for children and young people with fewer opportunities in Baia Mare, Cavnic, foster care homes, Hungarian school

 – own workshops Youth Power Space

-– clubs on leadership and civic engagement education, on human rights, No Hate Speech
+– leadership and civic engagement education, human rights, No Hate Speech

 – Youth Parliament program on civic engagement